AresValley/Artemis-DB/static/79/description.md

-An MFSK data mode that is believed to originate from Russian sources.
-Changes between MFSK-21, MFSK-13 and different speeds.
+This is an MFSK signal that is believed to originate from Russian sources.
+Transmission changes between 21-tone MFSK with 125 Hz tone spacing and 13-tone MFSK with 250 Hz tone spacing, and different speeds.
+Sometimes only some of these modes may be used.
+The purpose of and the equipment used to transmit this signal are unknown.

+The MFSK-21 mode occupies about 2600 Hz and the MFSK-13 mode about 3000 Hz of bandwidth.
+Total bandwidth is slightly more, about 3300 Hz, if the designated transmission frequencies are assumed to hit integer kHz.